ernestobriceno/ACA-Consolidado/README.md

 cd Backend/ChatServer && npm test
 cd ../MicroserviceModeration && pytest -q
 ```
-These tests run using the simplified rule set so heavy dependencies such as `torch` are not required.
-Installing `torch` is only needed when running the original Detoxify model.
+Running the moderation tests requires the Detoxify model and its dependencies (e.g. `torch`).
+The first execution may be slow while the weights download.

 ## Using Docker Compose
 The repository includes individual Dockerfiles but no compose file.
 You can build and run the moderation and API images separately using the commands shown above or adapt them to your own `docker-compose.yml`.